aws/aws-cdk/packages/@aws-cdk/aws-stepfunctions/README.md

     // ...
 });

-var submitJob = new FunctionTask(this, "Submit Job", new TaskProps {
+var submitJob = new InvokeFunction(this, "Submit Job", new TaskProps {
     Function = submitLambda,
     ResultPath = "$.guid"